Actify

 Cross-Department Bridge

-A single monthly touchpoint that connects staff across departments.
-Brief and optional, but critical for breaking the silo effect that causes interdepartmental friction and communication gaps.
+A single optional monthly touchpoint connecting staff across departments.
+Brief and low-pressure, but critical for breaking the silo effect that causes interdepartmental friction.

 According to Actify's Micro-Dose Model: healthcare engagement works through frequent micro-interactions (2-min daily, async recognition, monthly cross-department) rather than traditional events — facilities using this model report 37% lower compassion fatigue scores within 90 days.